SoSeDiK/YAGS/README.md

 - Hold `Space` to jump continuously.
   - Can be used to Bunnyhop (enter the sprinting mode and start jumping).
 - Hold `XButton2` to jump continuously too!
-  - Yes, I'm too lazy for `Spacebar`.
+  - Yes, I'm too lazy for `Spacebar` (mouse walking-sprinting-jumping power!).
 Bunnyhop is possible as well.
   - Works with Waveriders.
-  - May be used to skip dialogues too, but in addition also auto picks up the latest dialogue choice.
+  - May be used to skip dialogues too, but in addition also auto picks up the mission option, if available, or the latest dialogue choice.
 - Hold `1-4` keys to switch characters.
   - I can not be the only one who have chosen the wrong character in the past, and had to rage spam my keyboard to get another character asap, right?
 RIGHT?!
 - Press `MMB` to toggle AutoWalk!
   - Press `RMB` to toggle sprint while auto walking.
+Hold `RMB` to continiously run instead of dashing (useful to start Bunnyhopping).
-  - `LShift` can be used for manual sprinting (useful to enter the sprinting mode and start Bunnyhopping).
+  - `LShift` can be used too for manual sprinting.
 - Press `H` to toggle Vision!
   - Makes it much easier, less annoying, and had to be done since `MMB` was changed.
 - Hold `V` to auto attack!